-At December 31, 2014, the Company had recognized \$13.1 million in estimated project costs associated with the construction of the New Building as part of construction-in-progress and a financing obligation in the amount of \$10.4 million, net of a \$2.7 million deposit paid directly to the landlord, as part of Other liabilities in its consolidated balance sheets.
-The Company expects to recognize an additional \$8.6 million in project costs associated with the construction of the New Building and an additional financing obligation of \$1.3 million, net of \$7.3 million in deposits to be paid directly to the landlord.
+At December 31, 2014, the Company had recognized \$13.1 million in estimated project costs associated with the construction of the New Building as part of construction-in-progress and a financing obligation in the amount of \$10.4 million, net of a \$2.7 million deposit paid directly to the landlord, as part of Other liabilities in its consolidated balance sheet.
+As of December 31, 2015, the Company had recognized \$19.9 million as the value of the New Building offset by accumulated depreciation of \$0.3 million and a financing obligation in the amount of \$10.6 million, net of a \$9.3 million deposit paid directly to the landlord, as part of Other liabilities in its consolidated balance sheet.